 How do I submit?

-Abstracts must be submitted in Word format using the template provided.
+Abstracts must be submitted as a Word document, following the template provided.

 Once your abstract has been accepted, you will have 2 presentation formats to choose from:

-Poster boards will be able to accommodate a 42”x 48” poster.
-Posters will be fixed to the board using pushpins, supplied on site.
-Please remember to identify your funding sources on your poster; this especially includes Kids Brain Health/CHILD-BRIGHT funded projects and research fellows.
-Network logos and/or a full-size poster template (in PowerPoint format) are available upon request
+Poster boards will be able to accommodate a 42”x 48” poster, which will be fixed to the board using pushpins, supplied on site.
+Please identify your funding sources on your poster; this especially includes Kids Brain Health/CHILD-BRIGHT funded projects and research fellows.
+Network logos and/or a full-size poster template are available upon request.

-We invite everyone submitting an abstract to also submit an “Elevator Pitch” video (2-minutes max. length) that we may share at the conference (during Health breaks and between sessions).
+Kids Brain Health and CHILD-BRIGHT wish to highlight many of our young researchers from across both networks.
+As part of this we invite everyone submitting an abstract to also submit an optional “Elevator Pitch” video (2-minutes max. length) that we may share at the conference (during Health breaks and between sessions).